 Degree: BA in Mathematical Sciences – focus on statistics

 7. Thomas Edison State University

-Thomas Edison State University offers a BA in Mathematics that ranks among the most innovative and best online actuarial science programs in the greater NJ/NY/PA urban areas.
-Students enrolled in Thomas Edison State University’s baccalaureate degree in actuarial science and math must complete classes in quantitative literacy, number theory, non-parametric statistics, differential equations, cryptography & cryptanalysis, mathematical logic, graph theory, topology, and matrix algebra, to name a few.
+Thomas Edison State University offers a BA in Mathematics that ranks among the most innovative and best online actuarial programs in the greater NJ/NY/PA urban areas.
+Students enrolled in Thomas Edison State University’s actuarial science program and math must complete classes in quantitative literacy, number theory, non-parametric statistics, differential equations, cryptography & cryptanalysis, mathematical logic, risk management, graph theory, topology, and matrix algebra, to name a few.